ultraio/docs-blockchain/docs/tutorials/substreams/getting-started.experimental.md

 - `helm` is the tool for downloading a chart and installing it to your target cluster.
 - `minikube` is the tool for setting up a cluster in your local machine.
 This cluster will have all the basic functions of any other cloud solution.
-- `kubectl` is the tool for managing all the deployments/pods/services from your cluster which includes some useful functions like monitoring, deploying, debugging, ...
+- `kubectl` is the tool for managing all the deployments/pods/services from your cluster which includes some useful functions like monitoring, deploying, debugging, etc.

 ### Installing `helm`